-By selling 5G services to other businesses, they will then sell 5G as part of their offering to customers.
-B2B2X (business-to-business-to-third party) amplifies the already set in place systems of B2B and B2C models and utilizes partner ecosystems.
+By selling 5G services to other businesses, they will sell 5G as part of their offering to customers.
+B2B2X (business-to-business-to-third party) amplifies the already set-in-place systems of B2B and B2C models and utilizes partner ecosystems.

-The 5G ecosystem allows network technology with a far greater range of functionality that can be readily monetized.
-Telcos are able to have many more opportunities to strategize and develop collaborations with a variety of businesses and public agencies.
+The 5G ecosystem allows network technology with a greater range of functionality that can be readily monetized.
+Telcos can have many more opportunities to strategize and develop collaborations with various businesses and public agencies.

-Solution creator — operator led B2B2X – Telecom companies should look at this strategy to generate vertically integrated solutions that allow them to bundle third-party offerings, such as AR/VR services and equipment, with access to their 5G networks.
-This business model allows a telecom company to offer their customers a data plan that is bundled with VR gaming and a variety of other services that require 5G capabilities.
+Solution creator — operator-led B2B2X - Telecom companies should look at this strategy to generate vertically integrated solutions that allow them to bundle third-party offerings, such as AR/VR services and equipment, with access to their 5G networks.
+This business model allows a telecom company to offer customers a data plan bundled with VR gaming and various other services requiring 5G capabilities.

 While the technological advancements offered by 5G services are astounding, efforts to monetize this revolution have had some challenges.
-With 5G, consumer awareness of its promise is low and most of the most prominent players have yet to introduce the upgraded service just yet — all of which may result in a slower uptake.
+With 5G, consumer awareness of its promise is low, and most of the most prominent players have yet to introduce the upgraded service — all of which may result in a slower uptake.